europa-ee/europa-ee.github.io/content/summer-fete-2019.md

 # Europa School UK Class 2EE presents a **Summer of Pokémon**!

-For **£2**, come join us catch, play and have a picture with your favourite Pokémons!
+For **£2**, come join us catch, play and have a picture with your favourite Pokémon!

 &nbsp; | &nbsp; | &nbsp; | &nbsp; | &nbsp;
 :---: | --- | :---: | --- | :----: